 Now export the image with downscaling.
 I downscaled the 1342 pixel edges to 1000 pixels.
 This gets us less pixels but more information for every remaining pixel.
 This is where at now:

 This version is the one we continue to work on.
-Now we now add sharpness!
+Now we add even more sharpness!
 I went with max strength again (150%).
 Kernel size now smaller because we go for the fine details, I used 0.7 pixels.
 Masking threshold quite high, 59%, to keep the maria clean.
 A mare, Latin for sea, is a large dark area filled with frozen lava, in earlier times believed to be actually seas.

 We can add this extra sharpness without producing too much of artifacts because of the previous downscale.
 Now I have this: